fogg928s4/web-server/README.md

 Each file has a different purpose, so run using (replacing file with the desired one)

     $ python3 [ file ].py

+### Idea
+The idea for this project came from this site https://ruslanspivak.com/lsbaws-part1/